-Existing OSTDS in the PFA on all lot sizes must receive additional nitrogen treatment.
+Existing OSTDS in the PFA on lots of one acre or less must receive additional nitrogen treatment.
 This BMAP contains remediation plans for OSTDS consisting of management actions, including those described in Appendix B and updated annually through the statewide reporting process that reduce loads from existing OSTDS through either sewer connection, adding enhancement nitrogen treatment to OSTDS, or installing another type of wastewater system on the property, as applicable.